finbarkizito/tableau_dashboard/README.md

 - **Dynamic Year Selection**
   - Any year can be treated as the “current” year
-  - All KPIs and trends update automatically
+  - All KPIs and trends will then update automatically

 - **Dashboard Navigation**
   - Icon-based navigation between analytical views